 In recent years, IHP has been responding to the consequences of an overall rise in armed conflict worldwide.
 Civil wars and international assaults are not just a political concern, they are also a global health matter.

 Displacement and refugee crises

-Every 53 seconds, someone, somewhere in the world is forced to flee their home against their will.
+More than 1 in every 74 people worldwide has been forced to flee their homes against their will.
 Often, all that they love and hold dear is left behind.
 IHP supports refugees and the displaced by helping them access the healthcare they and their families need.